-12 Improving Biodiversity
+Improving Biodiversity

-- 119 The planting of trees and other vegetation that are characteristic of the area will deliver numerous benefits including improving biodiversity and ecological connections, increasing shade and reducing storm water runoff. - 120 'The City's green infrastructure network has a vital role in enabling biodiversity to adapt to the impacts of climate change.
-The network of green corridors and open spaces such as river corridors, parks, allotments and informal green spaces need to be maintained to facilitate the movement of species to new locations in response to the changing climate.'
-32 - 121 The Forum agrees with this statement from the Birmingham Development Plan and the desire to create a garden suburb is driven by the recognition of the need to increase biodiversity in the 3Bs Area.
-Whilst NPP 7 focuses on biodiversity it must be recognised that NPP 3, 4, 5, 6, 7, 8, 9, 10, and 11 are policies that, if applied by BCC, will directly increase biodiversity.
+- 119The planting of trees and other vegetation that are characteristic of the area will deliver numerous benefits including improving biodiversity and ecological connections, increasing shade and reducing storm water runoff. - 120 'The City's green infrastructure network has a vital role in enabling biodiversity to adapt to the impacts of climate change.
+The network of green corridors and open spaces such as river corridors, parks, allotments and informal green spaces need to be maintained to facilitate the movement of species to new locations in response to the changing climate.' - 121 The Forum agrees with this statement from the Birmingham Development Plan and the desire to create a garden suburb is driven by the recognition of the need to increase biodiversity in the 3Bs Area.
+Whilst NPP 7 focuses on biodiversity it must be recognised that NPP 3, 4, 5, 6, 7, 8, 9, 10, and 11 are policies that will directly increase biodiversity.

-32 Birmingham Development Plan 2017 para 6.49
+&lt;sup>33 Birmingham Development Plan 2017 para 6.49